orrefailaT/vsc-de/README.md

 # Censor Visual Studio C*de
-Are you tired of being bombarded with the phrase `VSC*de`, in its various forms and fashions, while surfing the interwebs?
+Are you tired of being bombarded with the phrase "Visual Studio C\*de", in its various forms and fashions, while surfing the interwebs?

 Suffer no more!
-The VS C\*de Censor extension protects your eyes while you browse.
+The Censor VS C\*de extension protects your eyes while you browse.
 Almost all occurences of VS C\*de, vsc\*de, Visual Studio C\*de, and similar, will be replaced with a much more palatable, censored version.